 Here is a mindmap showing all the tasks, we will then review them one at a time.

 Some fundamental changes are coming to the PMP® exam.
-Currently slated for July 2020, the content and composition of the exam will be completely revamped.
+Currently slated for January 2021, the content and composition of the exam will be completely revamped.
 As described in the new PMP Exam Content Outline, PMI commissioned a research study into trends in the project management profession.
 This study, called the Global Practice Analysis, investigated which job tasks and approaches people frequently use.